ajiang2363/ZombieGame/README.md

 Rachel J.

-created a pseudo-UML diagram to base the plot of the game on, learned Android Studio basics, including drag-and-drop xml and creating simple buttons will attempt node structure based code, right now everything I've done is hardcoded will create images, most likely sprites will expand the base plot
+created a pseudo-UML diagram to base the plot of the game on - learned Android Studio basics, including drag-and-drop xml and creating simple buttons - will attempt node structure based code, right now everything I've done is hardcoded - will create images, most likely sprites - will expand the base plot to make the game overall larger (longer to play)